EdRey05/Streamlit_projects/README.md

                 <strong>Streamlit app (see GIF --></strong>) to automate the creation of these plots with <strong>Python</strong>. <br><br>
                 At the end of the project, we were able to identify <strong>less than 10 gene pairs</strong> showing the behavior of interest.
-That information was used in combination with other data from different techniques (<i>in silico</i> and <i>in vitro</i>) to prioritize further studies evaluating the effect of inhibtion of those genes in cancer cell models.
+That information was used in combination with other data from different techniques (<i>in silico</i> and <i>in vitro</i>) to prioritize further studies evaluating the effect of inhibtion of those genes in cancer cell models. <br><br>
             </p>
         </div>
         <div class="right-column-65">